Masterzach32/SideScrollerProject/README.md

 - New debug mode (for testing only, may be removed)
 - All targeting now uses hitbox to hitbox rather than center to center
 - Rewrote level system
+- 2 new mobs - Swordman and Mage
+- Game can now self update

 ### Bugs:
 - Sometimes sluggers spawn traveling left